| Texas

 were in advanced planning at the time, continued but not under the TTC

 brand.
-The TTC-35 project was also eventually canceled (although
+The TTC-35 project was also eventually canceled.

-extension) continues as its own project (see I-69
+extension) continued as a traditional Interstate project (see I‑69

 above.)